heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 By default, IntelliJ IDEA did create a `.gitignore` file and a `.idea/.gitignore` file containing the files to be ignored by Git.

-If you open these files, you will notice that it contains many files and directories that are specific to IntelliJ IDEA, but also for other IDEs and specific configurations.
+If you open these files, you will notice that they contain many files and directories that are specific to IntelliJ IDEA, but also for other IDEs and specific configurations.